Spain or Portugal? Which is the best Iberian destination?

 Top activities to do in the Basque country

-This is not an easy item; both Portugal and Spain are world-famous beach destinations.
-Plus, the beaches are somehow similar, which isn’t surprising… The beaches in Algarve are similar to those on the Mediterranean coast, and Portugal’s western beaches are similar to Northern Spain.
+This is not an easy-to-compare item; both Portugal and Spain are world-famous beach destinations.
+Plus, the beaches are somehow similar, which isn’t surprising… The beaches in the Algarve are similar to those on the Mediterranean coast, and Portugal’s western beaches are similar to those in Northern Spain.

 Best Beaches of Portugal